darrenangle/theweather/README.md

 #### `yarn e2e`

 Builds a prod app, serves it, runs headless e2e tests against it using cypress.
-If cypress is not installed there is a potential that the cypress app verification will time out the runner.
+If cypress is not installed there is a potential that the cypress app verification will time out the runner the first time.
 Running the command again should solve this problem.

 ---
 ### Some Technical Details